 Insider Tip

-Arrange vehicles through guesthouses or META-trained guides at the bazaar.
-Carry extra fuel for all side trips as no stations exist outside town.
+Arrange vehicles through guesthouses or local guides at the bazaar.
+Carry extra fuel for all side trips, as no stations exist outside town.
 A satellite phone is recommended for remote routes.

 Why Travel with Us